Audio-Injector/stereo-and-zero/README.md

 pi@raspberrypi:~ $ tail -n1 /boot/config.txt
 dtoverlay=audioinjector-wm8731-audio
 ```
+On Debian Bookworm, this file has been moved to /boot/firmware/config.txt

 Once that is done, reboot.
 You should be able to see your sound card :
 ```